camunda/blog.camunda.org/content/post/2020/07/camunda-modeler-4.1.0-released.md

 title = "Camunda Modeler 4.1.0 Released"
 +++

 We are excited to announce the release of Camunda Modeler v4.1.0.
-This release introduces significant changes to the decision table editor and an improved way to navigate DMN diagrams.
+This release introduces a new layout to the DMN decision table editor and a more efficient way to navigate DMN diagrams.

 [Download the latest release](https://camunda.com/download/modeler/) and start modeling right away.

 <!--more-->

-## Improved Decision Table Editing
+## New Decision Table Layout

-The understandability of decision tables is crucial for getting the overall logic of business decisions.
-We did a lot of work to improve the rendering and editing of our baked-in DMN decision table editor.
+Being able to reason about your decision tables without having to dig into details is crucial.
+As part of our ongoing effort to make the DMN editor an even better tool, we're introducing changes to the decision table layout to increase overall readability and, therefore, understandability.

-Besides various design improvements, our goal was to make it easier for our users to understand the implications of their business rules.
-The result is an enhanced table header layout to give the most important facts at first hand.
-It includes explanations for the selected hit policy and clarity about the logical order of input and output clauses.
+These changes include more information about inputs and outputs and referring to the selected hit policy using their full name.

-{{< figure class="no-border teaser" src="decision-table-layout.gif" alt="Inspect the hit policy meaning after selecting it" caption="Inspect hit policy meaning after selecting it" >}}
+{{< figure class="no-border teaser" src="decision-table-layout.gif" alt="Hover the hit policy for further explanation" caption="Hover the hit policy for further explanation" >}}

-While doing those changes, we always incorporated our ongoing user research results.
-Hereby we identified a primary need in the ability to handle table sizes efficiently.
-This release addresses this need and now comes with a new feature to increase and decrease the width of separate columns.
-This will significantly improve the arrangement of larger cell contents to fit our user's needs.
+Furthermore, you can now resize decision table columns.
+Once you change a column's width, it will be remembered when re-opening the decision table.

-{{< figure class="no-border teaser" src="resize-table-columns.gif" alt="Resize Decision Table Columns" caption="Resize decision table columns" >}}
+{{< figure class="no-border teaser" src="resize-table-columns.gif" alt="Decision table columns can now be resized" caption="Decision table columns can now be resized" >}}

-Alongside those changes, we improved a lot more to enhance the overall table editing experience.
-We'd love to hear your feedback regarding this!
+Since this release introduces quite significant changes to the DMN editor we would love to hear your feedback.

-## DMN Overview Navigation
+## Navigating DMN Diagrams

 When working with complex DMN diagrams being able to navigate efficiently is crucial.
 We introduced a new means of navigating the DRD diagram elements without having to go back and forth between DRD and DRG element view.